Comfortable & effective treatment for mild to moderate Sleep Apnea

 Snoring is the sound of air passing through obstructed airways during sleep.
 When the soft tissues at the back of the throat fall against it, they vibrate and cause the sound of snoring.

-Oral appliances, similar to a nightguard can be prescribed by Dr. Christensen to keep your airway open and allow you a restful, and silent night’s sleep.
+Oral appliances, similar to a nightguard can be prescribed by Dr. Sachdeva to keep your airway open and allow you a restful, and silent night’s sleep.

 Especially in the case of heavy snorers, snoring can be a symptom of sleep apnea, and we can run some tests to see if there is a possibility you are suffering from sleep apnea.